Fractal-Tess/blog/src/content/posts/monorepo-for-everything.md

 ## The Concerns

-Let me address the elephant in the room — or rather, let's hear from a skeptical developer.
+Let me address the elephant in the room — or rather, let's hear from a skeptical duckveloper.

 :::duck
 This all sounds great in theory, but we already have multiple repositories set up.
 Can't we just migrate to a monorepo later when we have time?